Find Nursing Colleges

 • Advanced Practice Nurse (APN)

-In the United States, there were 155,500 jobs for Nurse Practitioner in 2016.
+There were about 155,500 jobs for Nurse Practitioner in 2016 (in the United States).
 New jobs are being produced at a rate of 36.1% which is above the national average.
 The Bureau of Labor Statistics predicts 56,100 new jobs for Nurse Practitioner by 2026.
 Due to new job openings and attrition, there will be an average of 14,400 job openings in this field each year.

 undefined